 We offer a number of PhD thesis topics that we describe below.
 Funding for doctoral students is limit and may not be available at all time.
-If you are interested, please talk to Frank Bertoldi and / or Kaustuv Basu (clusters and cosmology) or Benjamin Magnelli (galaxies). [last update March 2019]
+If you are interested, please talk to Frank Bertoldi and / or Kaustuv Basu. [last update September 2020]

 A next-generation galaxy cluster survey with the FYST telescope

 Data from wide-area galaxy cluster surveys are one of the main drivers behind the current “golden era” of cosmology.
 Among the handful of methods that can reliably detect galaxy clusters and infer their masses, the Sunyaev-Zel’dovich, or SZ, effect is a unique one: its signal is practically undiminished by redshift and at frequencies below 220 GHz galaxy clusters produce a negative signal in the microwave sky.
 At the University of Bonn we are part of a team preparing for a new-generation SZ cluster survey with the FYST / CCAT-prime telescope, that will not only improve the raw detection sensitivity of the SZ signal compared to current generation instruments, but will also extend the measurement of the SZ effect in the sub-millimeter domain.
 Here the SZ signal is positive and gets mixed with contaminating foreground sources.
 The challenge of this thesis work will be to optimize some of the existing cluster detection methods, and develop new ones, that will yield unbiased cluster SZ measurements in the sub-millimeter wavebands for applications in cosmology and astrophysics.

 Literature: “CCAT-Prime: science with an ultra-widefield submillimeter bservatory on Cerro Chajnantor”, G. Stacey et al. 2018, SPIE proceedings, arXiv:1807.04354; “Planck’s view on the spectrum of the Sunyaev-Zeldovich effect”, J. Erler et al. 2018, MNRAS, arXiv:1709.01187, CCAT-prime Collaboration: Science Goals and Forecasts wit Prime-Cam on the Fred Young Submillimeter Telescope.